JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_services.md

 * Constructor injection is not supported (since it is deprecated).
 * If service is a [PersistentStateComponent](persisting_state_of_components.md), roaming must be disabled (`roamingType = RoamingType.DISABLED`).

-See [Project Level Service](#project-service-sample) below for a sample.
+See [Project-Level Service](#project-service-sample) below for a sample.

 ## Declaring a Service

 To register a non-[Light Service](#light-services), distinct extension points are provided for each type:

-* `com.intellij.applicationService` - application level service
+* `com.intellij.applicationService` - application-level service
-* `com.intellij.projectService` - project level service
+* `com.intellij.projectService` - project-level service
-* `com.intellij.moduleService` - module level service (not recommended, see Note above)
+* `com.intellij.moduleService` - module-level service (not recommended, see Note above)

 To expose service API, create separate class for `serviceInterface` and extend it in corresponding class registered in `serviceImplementation`.
 If `serviceInterface` isn't specified, it's supposed to have the same value as `serviceImplementation`.